gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all SageMaker Notebook Instances in an AWS account
 - Inspecting and deleting all Kinesis Streams in an AWS account
 - Inspecting and deleting all API Gateways (v1 and v2) in an AWS account
+- Inspecting and deleting all Elastic FileSystems (efs) in an AWS account

 ### BEWARE!